HL7NZ/hpi/input/pagecontent/createPracRole.md

-### Add new PractitionerRole resource
+### Create new PractitionerRole resource

 <div>
-{% include add-practitionerrole.svg %}
+{% include create-practitionerrole.svg %}
 </div>

-Add new PractitionerRole processing steps:
+Create new PractitionerRole processing steps:

 1. The user initiates creating a new PractitionerRole in the integrating application
 2. The integrating application sends an HTTP POST request (a FHIR create) containing the PractitionerRole details E.g. Post\<Endpoint>/PractitionerRole